-5.3.
-Fairness
+5.3 Priorities

 Users can submit jobs with priorities.
-Jobs with higher priority will bypass others at admission control and preempt lowerpriority jobs during resource selection.
-Tarcil also allows the user to select between incremental scheduling, where tasks from a job get progressively scheduled as resources become available and all-or-nothing gang scheduling, where either all or no task from a job is scheduled.
-We leave the experimental evaluation of priorities and other policies to future work.
+Jobs with high priority bypass others during admission and preempt lower-priority jobs during resource selection.
+Tarcil also allows users to select between incremental scheduling, where tasks from a job get progressively scheduled as resources become available and all-or-nothing gang scheduling, where either all or no task is scheduled.
+We evaluate priorities in Section 6.1.